SimpleLemon/APStudyCanvas/README.md

 ## Overview

-**APStudyCanvas** is a personal fork of [CanvasRefined by GuySandler](https://github.com/GuySandler/CanvasRefined), customized for AP study workflows on Canvas LMS.
+**APStudyCanvas** is a fork of [CanvasRefined by GuySandler](https://github.com/GuySandler/CanvasRefined), customized for APStudy Nest workflows on Canvas LMS.

 The purpose of this extension is to be like CanvasRefined with features that merge it with Nest.APStudy.
 It is still a work in progress.